-Suitable working and access space is available for the construction of the proposed development.
+Suitable working and access space is available for the construction of the proposed development, refer to the Tree Protection Plan and approved site layout plans.

 6.2.4 The effect that construction requirements might have on the amenity value of trees, both on and near the site, including the effects of pruning to facilitate access and working space.